podaac/hydrocron/docs/examples.md

 # Examples

-## Get time series CSV for river reach
+## Get time series GeoJSON for river reach

 Search for a single river reach by reach ID.